OllieWP/ollie-menu-designer/readme.txt

 * Complete creative control with any WordPress block

 = Mobile-First Options =
-Your menus look great on every device with Menu Designer's mobile-optimized approach.
+Your menus look great on every device with Ollie Menu Designer's mobile-optimized approach.
 Design custom mobile menu experiences that replace default navigation with beautiful, touch-friendly interfaces.
 You have complete control over responsive behavior, including the ability to disable dropdowns on mobile with fallback URLs, set custom breakpoints, and ensure optimized performance across all devices.

 * Fast, beautiful mobile menu designs with touch-friendly interactions
 * Choose from several pre-designed menu patterns